hefestosjs/docs/README.md

 ## Logs

-You can enable or disable logs in the .env file by changing the value of LOG_ACTIVE.
+You can enable or disable logs in the `app/config/logs.ts` file by changing the value of active property.
 If the NODE_ENV is development, a log file will be created within the `app/logs` folder with the name of the day of the log and the file extension ".log".
 If NODE_ENV is production, a log file will be created daily and compressed at the end of the day.
 The file will be compressed if the file reaches 5mb.
 You can create a task to send the log files that were compressed to a bucket in AWS.

 ## Authentication